AJBeltran945/04Calculator/README.md

 ## Overview

-This is an aesthetically pleasing and functional calculator built using Angular and Tailwind CSS.
+This is a functional calculator built using Angular and Tailwind CSS.
 The calculator supports basic arithmetic operations, input handling via both on-screen buttons and keyboard, and additional functionalities like backspace and decimal point operations.

 ## Features